uivraeus/teamquest-lab/public/privacy.md

 Additional information on how Netlify deals with privacy for their services can be found in their [Privacy Policy](https://www.netlify.com/privacy/) and on their [GDPR/CCPA page](https://www.netlify.com/gdpr-ccpa/)

 ### Google Firebase
-We use Firebase from Google, LLC (1600 Amphitheatre Parkway, Mountain View, California 94043, United States) to implement some of the functionality that is essential to the App.
+We use Firebase from Google Cloud EMEA Ltd. (Gordon House Barrow Street Dublin 4) to implement some of the functionality that is essential to the App.
 Firebase offers numerous services, with a full list available in their [Terms of Service](https://firebase.google.com/terms/) of which we use the ones listed below.

 Additional information on how Google deals with privacy for Firebase can be found in their [Data Processing and Security Terms](https://firebase.google.com/terms/data-processing-terms) and [Google Cloud Platform Terms of Service](https://cloud.google.com/terms/)